FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/03-Subscriptions/README.md

 > - A subscription can contain multiple Resource Groups.
 > - Access is controlled through Azure RBAC.
 > - Subscriptions define quotas and service limits.
+> - Multiple subscriptions can be organized using Management Groups.

 ---